Incident Response Training Course (2018)

-The text presented here is a semi-accurate transcription of how the training is usually delivered.
-You can also watch a video of an older version of this course if you prefer.
+The text presented here is a semi-accurate transcription of how the training was usually delivered.
+You can also watch a video of an even older version of this course if you prefer.

 001. "Incident Response Training".

 Hi, I'm Rich, and welcome to "Incident Response Training".
 This is a shorter version of our internal training at PagerDuty, which we use to train up our new Incident Commanders.
 It's been slightly adapted for a wider audience, but the majority is exactly what we run ourselves.
 We're not going to be able to cover everything, otherwise we'd be here for a few days, but I'll cover some of the most important parts of our process.
 I'll try to keep this as short as I can.

 Actually, how long do we have?
 Can someone keep track of time for me?
 That would be great, thanks!

 The goal of this session is to give you an understanding of how to effectively manage incidents within your organization.
 I'll describe the process we use at PagerDuty for managing critical incidents, and talk in more detail about a specific role called the "Incident Commander".